 On the northern waterfront of San Francisco, you will discover one of the most frequented parts, the Fisherman’s Wharf.
 It’s a must do thing when you’re visiting San Francisco.
 You should probably not go there after you’ve had some food at the Ferry Building, because Fisherman’s Wharf means food, too.
 And it also means loads of different attractions.
 You can have a 7D experience on a rollercoaster, visit the Aquarium of the Bay and watch 20.000 sea creatures, walk through one of the Liberty ships during World War II SS Jeremiah O’Brian or jump up and practice some aerial stunts on the Frequent Flyers bungee trampoline.
 Sounds like your kind of fun?

 8 – Visit Muir Woods

-There are not many places in the world where you can walk in between 400 to 800 year old redwoods.
-Why not planning a day of hiking in the Muir Woods?
-You can choose between a 30 minutes, 1 hour and 1 1/2 hour loop on mostly boardwalked trails.
-The nature out there is good for your soul and it’s a good relief from the busy city.
+There are not many places in the world where you can walk in between 400 to 800-year-old redwoods.
+Why not plan a day of hiking in the Muir Woods?
+You can choose between a 30 minutes, 1 hour and 1 1/2 hour loop on mostly boardwalk trails.
+Nature out there is good for your soul and it’s a good relief from the busy city.
 There’s a shuttle service or you hire a car to go to the Muir Woods.
 Just be aware that parking is rare and there is no cell phone service.
 The easiest way is most probably to book a full tour so you don’t have to worry about all the tiny details.